First you don't see, then you do, then it's gone

 So, I'm ruminating on all this...

-- What does the "immaterial" mean in the 21st century?
-What are the new politics of the material?
+- Given the new politics of the material, does the "immaterial" mean in the 21st century?

 - Can we re-map the divide between dream and "alert" life so that pathways between time-spaces are not closed off?
 And if so, what are the implications of this?

-- How do we learn to learn a new way of being in the world?
-What is a recursive epistemology?
+- How do we learn to learn a new way of being in the world through recursive epistemology?

-- What is a new orientation to exploring the "supernatural"?
+- How can we explore the "supernatural" or Super Natural (Kripal)?
 What are the ethical issues?
 Whose experiences qualify?

 Under Ruminating, I will investigate ontologies, being qua being.
 I start with Aquinas and the immaterial, consider metamorphosis, and how to use the imagination to investigate the social imaginary (Castoriadis 1998, 1999; Taylor 2007, 2003; Kearney 2004, 1984; ).
 How do we reassemble the social so that dolls take vacations and statues counsel humans.
 How do we learn new ways to learn, such as Bateson's recursive epistemologies (1988).
 What theorists help us to navigate an ecosphere populated with "overlapping ontologies" of multiple persons (not all human).
 What does this mean when subjugated knowers speak, what kind of world is possible?